Everything has a Carbon Footprint | EcoCart

 Your Personal Carbon Footprint

-All of these everyday tasks, like going to the grocery store or shopping online, contribute to your own personal carbon footprint.
+All of these everyday tasks, like going to the grocery store or shopping online, contribute to calculating your carbon footprint.
 The average carbon footprint of a person in the United States is 16 tons per year!
 In contrast, an ideal carbon footprint is only 2 tons.
 All these greenhouse gas emissions directly contribute to pollution and climate change; therefore, saving our environment starts with reducing our carbon footprint.

 It would be impossible for us to completely stop everything we were doing.
 No matter what, there will be some emissions and that’s only natural.
 While we can’t completely eliminate our personal carbon footprint, we can make small changes in our daily habits and choices to move towards a better and cleaner environment.
 Reducing your individual carbon footprint is an important step towards making a change in the environment, and it isn’t too difficult to do either.
 A good place to start is on the internet, which you’re using right now!